- Top 10 Best Golf Balls For High Handicappers

 Golf Ball Core

 Inside each golf ball’s center is a core that will dictate the performance of that model.
+Some have large core some smaller.
 These cores are often made of tightly packed rubber and synthetic resins that vary in material composition and production costs.

 Golf Ball Cover

-The cover of the ball is often the part that golfers have the largest preference for.
-The cover is the material that gives a golf ball its feel and sound characteristics and can play a large part in player affinities.
-Most ball covers are made from these types of golf ball materials: Surlyn, Balata, Ionomer cover, urethane cover or a blend that includes both of these materials.
+The cover material of the ball is often the part that golfers have the largest preference for.
+The cover is the material that gives a golf ball its feel and sound characteristics and can play a large part in player affinities and the soft response.
+Also the cover material helps in excellent greenside control.
+Most ball are made from these types of golf ball cover material: Surlyn, Balata, Ionomer cover, urethane cover or a blend that includes both of these materials.

 The Different Types of Golf Balls

 To give golf balls different playing profiles, a combination of layers and materials are used.
 More layers typically lead to more playing options and a higher price tag.
 Golf balls are often available in one-piece, two-piece, three-piece, four-piece, and five-piece balls designs.
+The 2 piece and 3 piece balls are most often used for long game and have great value for money.
+Four and five piece golf balls are often more expensive balls.
+Also they offer softer feeling good distance with driver shots better than two and three piece balls.
+Also 4 or 5 model ball fly straighter.
+Two piece construction and three piece construction models are used on driving range and on the course they have affordable price and gain longer distance great for amateurs, and can have ionomer cover.
 All these piece construction balls have different abilities.
-High handicap golfer should play with lower layer ball.
+High handicap golfer should play with lower layer ball low spin softer ball for extra distance with long shots.

 What is Golf Ball Spin

-The spin of the golf ball often refers most directly to the backspin that is created after impact with a golf club.
+The game spin of the golf ball often refers most directly to the backspin that is created after impact with a golf club.
 The right amount of backspin will sometimes side spin give players longer distances and straighter shots from everywhere on the golf course.
 Golf balls are categorized into low spin, mid-spin, and high spin models to help players suit their swing needs.
+High spin rate is better for better player while higher handicapper want low spin balls on the market to boost distance with their slow swings.

 What is Golf Ball Compression?

 The compression factor of a ball is the amount the ball deforms as it is impacted with a golf club.
+Or how much force is is needed to compress the ball.
 These rates are tested by a driver impact at a standardized speed.
 Most manufacturers will list the compression of their golf balls on the package.
 This measurement is usually a number between 0 and 200.
 0 indicates a golf ball with maximum compression.
 A compression factor of 200 will indicate a golf ball that compresses very little.
 Most balls are produced with factors between 50 and 100.
+Lower compression is better for slow swing speeds or most high handicappers.
+Slower swingers and beginner golfers get smoother air resistance in long shots with ultra low compression core.

 Types of Golf Ball Compression?

 Golf balls are grouped into three major compression categories to help golfers identify them.
 High, medium, and low compression are designated to signify model compression factors.
-Low compression rating is ideal golf ball for high handicap golfer.
+Low compression rating is ideal golf ball for high handicap golfer and lower swing speed players they gain carry distance and better long distance shots.
+Sometimes hard ball better for driver distance.

 Types of Golf Balls

 One of the most obvious categorizations of golf balls falls into their playing profiles classes.
-Tour-level, distance, and soft or feel are often used to designate golf balls based on their overall playing characteristics and many players find this the best information for making their buying decisions.
-High handicapper golfer should start with distance balls.
-Tour level balls are usually used by pro golfers with great experience.
+Tour-level, distance, and soft or feel golf balls are often used to designate golf balls based on their overall playing characteristics and many players find this the best information for making their buying decisions.
+High handicapper golfer and average golfer should start with extra distance balls with less sidespin and low spin rate ideal for low swing speed than use feel golf balls.
+Tour level balls are usually used by pro golfers or better players with better long game, long distance shots, faster swing speeds and game spin with great experience.

 What Golf Balls Should You Buy?

 The best way to know what golf ball is best for your game is to test different models in on-course situations and with a professional club fitter.
-If you do not want to go through that formal process then understanding what makes up differ models can elucidate which brand and price point is right for you.
-If you are fitting yourself, stick to mid-spin, medium compression offerings that provide a well-balanced flight at a reasonable price.
-If money is no object then playing a tour-level ball will give you the best chance to shoot your lowest scores.
+If you do not want to go through that formal process when buying golf balls then understanding what makes up differ models can elucidate which brand and price point is right for you.
+If you are fitting yourself, stick to mid-spin, distance golf balls or medium compression offerings that provide a well-balanced flight and great forgiveness at a reasonable price when you buy golf balls.
+If money is no object for you as high handicapper to buy golf balls then playing a tour-level ball with high performance polymer material that offer nice spin and feel will give you the best chance to shoot your lowest scores.
+Multi layered balls are always great deal for high handicaps they will increase lift allow them to have more birdies and better control.
 If you are in the high handicappers players you should choose ball to improve your swing speeds, ball for straighter shoots longer distance low compression factors that need to be improved.
+These balls are reducing spin around the green and have urethane covers.
+You should look for long golf balls and less expensive option that will give you most help with your average swing speeds and control ball flight.
+Some balls will have two choices of color options.

-Be sure to check out our other reviews and buying guides to compliment your new golf balls with the right equipment for your best golf game on the golf course.
-Thanks for reading, we hope it help you to choose the best golf balls for high handicap golfers!
+Be sure to check out our other latest reviews from the golf world and buying guides to compliment your new golf balls with the right equipment for your best golf game on the golf course.
+Thanks for reading, hope we provide you with good table of contents and we hope it help you to choose the best golf balls for high handicap golfers!